About

 What I offer

-I work with museums, cultural institutions, and public organizations to make knowledge more accessible, engaging, and emotionally meaningful, both in physical spaces and across digital platforms.
+I work with cultural institutions, innovation-driven companies, and public organizations to make experiences more accessible, engaging, and emotionally meaningful, both in physical spaces and across digital platforms.

 Here’s how I can support your project: